 SB: Any sectors, particularly these two and also manufacturers for bicycles, and any other sectors that involve moving transport should consider AM systems.
 One of the key components of AM for these sectors is to try to remove weight from the products.
 This is something that AM does very well.

-Instead of getting strands in a product part that is completely solid, for example on a bicycle frame, an alternative would be to use AM technology and actually have thinner walls in the component, like a lattice wall, which will provide support.
+Instead of manufacturing struts in a product part that are completely solid, for example on a bicycle frame, an alternative would be to use AM technology and actually have thinner walled components with an internal lattice work arrangement to provide strength with reduced weight.

 In aerospace, every kilogram that can be removed from the structure of the plane saves fuel and money, which is a key area.
 At the moment on the aerospace side, particularly on the non-flight critical parts, there is a big drive to use AM parts.
 Taking away solid and heavier parts keeps the strength of the object and removes the weight.